-The daily grind of our workday lives can easily take its toll, overwhelming us with commutes, stress, deadlines, and exhaustion.
+The daily grind of our work lives can easily take its toll, overwhelming us with commutes, stress, deadlines, and exhaustion.
 There's a false narrative that any semblance of relaxation can’t begin until the weekend.
-However, we believe in peppering our day with small acts of selfcare everyday (hint: think of it like a game!).
-After all--great things start small and that includes habit building and mood improvement.
-Here are some of our favorite ways to incorporate simple self-care methods throughout the workday, alleviating stress and boosting energy so you don't have to live for the weekend.
+However, we believe in peppering our day with small acts of self-care.
+After all, great things start small and that includes habit building and mood improvement.
+Here are some of our favorite ways to incorporate simple self-care methods throughout the workday, alleviating stress and boosting energy so you don't have to live solely for the weekend.

 Morning

 Gratitude List - Beginning each morning with this positive routine sets the stage for the rest of your day.
 Hand write your gratitudes in a journal or on post-its to keep at your desk.
-There are even gratitude apps you can use on the go (Gratitude Journal Affirmations or 365 Gratitude Journal).
-Being conscious of these things improves focus and awareness, as well as uplifting your overall mood.
+There are even gratitude apps you can use on the go such as Gratitude Journal Affirmations or 365 Gratitude Journal.
+Being conscious of what makes our lives wonderful improves focus and awareness, as well as uplifts our overall mood.

-Consider your caffeine source - Coffee may contain up to twice as much caffeine as tea, but tea has antioxidants that are beneficial to our immune systems.
-And if you want to cut out caffeine altogether, herbal teas are a perfect substitute.
-If you can't resist coffee (we often can't ourselves!), opt for dairy free mylk such as oat, or organic dairy, consider going half-caff, and ditch the sweetener.
-Whatever you choose as your energizing morning bev, be sure not to drink caffeine on an empty stomach to avoid a blood sugar crash, and drink water along with your caffeine, as caffeine is a diuretic and may lead to dehydration.
+Consider Your Caffeine Source - Coffee may contain up to twice as much caffeine as tea, but tea has antioxidants that are beneficial to our immune systems.
+There are several ways to improve your daily consumption.
+If you want to cut out caffeine altogether, herbal teas are a perfect substitute.
+However, if you can't resist the daily call for java, opt for dairy-free milk such as oat or almond, which are better for health than traditional dairy.
+If a caffeine decrease is what you crave, consider going half-caff or trying matcha drinks.
+Whatever you choose as your energizing morning beverage, be sure not to drink caffeine on an empty stomach in order to avoid a blood sugar crash.
+Always drink water alongside your coffee or tea, as caffeine is a diuretic and may lead to dehydration.

-A Symphony of Sound - Listening to certain genres of music can do a world of good for your workday.
+A Symphony of Sound - Listening to certain styles of music can do a world of good for your workday.
 Classical music improves mental focus.
-Nature sounds such as ocean waves, rain falling, or water flowing can help lower stress and improve mood.
-By choosing pieces without singing (or even actual music), you can tune out the distractions around you and focus on your own work or studying.
+Jazz can be soothing for many.
+Nature sounds such as ocean waves, rain falling, or birds chirping can help lower stress and improve mood.
+By choosing ambient selections without vocals or traditional music, you may find it easier to tune out the distractions around you and focus on your own work or studying.

 Mid-day

 Go Outside - Step away from your desk and get some fresh air.
-Whether that’s a walk around the block, a work call outside in the sunshine, or eating your lunch outside, this is an easy way to get some sun and clear your mind.
+Whether that’s a walk around the block, a work call outside in the sunshine, or eating your lunch outside, this is an easy way to get some vitamin D and clear your mind.

 Meditate - A nice way to re-enter the second half of your day is a short, ten minute meditation.
-Transition back into work mode by doing a simple breathing exercise (we love a quick round of breath of fire for a natural energy boost) or a calming meditation via an app (Headspace or Happify).
+Transition back into work mode by doing a simple breathing exercise or a calming meditation via apps like Headspace or Happify.

 Evening

 Unwind Off-Screen - Allow yourself time to unwind before bed, away from screens.
 Screens emit blue light, which can be hard on our eyes, but also keep our brains stimulated in a way that will interfere with sleep.
 Plan to put your phone down or turn the tv off an hour or so before bed.
-Consider filling the gap of scrolling with a gua sha facial massage, journaling, light stretching, or as an opportunity to try something new.
+Consider filling the gap of scrolling with a gua sha facial massage, journaling, light stretching, or simply peaceful silence.

 Reading - The simple act of reading before bed can ease muscle tension and regulate breathing, which are crucial to helping you sleep.
-Plus it feels like a quiet experience all to yourself, away from the busy-ness of the day.
-What better form of escape is there other than a good book?
+Plus it feels like a quiet experience all to yourself, away from the busy-ness of the workday.
+What better form of escape is there besides a good book?